-British GT competitors will access the circuit via the pit lane exit.
-All other competitors will access the circuit via the Assembly Area which is located at the bottom of the Grand Prix Loop.
+All competitors will access the circuit via the Assembly Area which is located on the Grand Prix Loop.

 12 Qualifying

 Qualifying will take place as per the timetable.
 It is the driver's responsibility to be ready at least 20 minutes before their timetabled session.
 Scrutineering Labels must be affixed to the vehicle and clearly displayed before it is allowed onto the track.
 Drivers should go to the assembly area 20 minutes before published times and then when directed by the course marshal they should proceed onto circuit.